Phlip/Morelia/docs/programmers.rst

         In order to avoid silly mistakes
         As a math idiot
         I want to be told the sum of two numbers

     Scenario: Add two numbers
         Given I have powered calculator on
-        When I enter 50 into the calculator
+        When I enter "50" into the calculator
-        And I enter 70 into the calculator
+        And I enter "70" into the calculator
         And I press add
-        Then the result should be 120 on the screen
+        Then the result should be "120" on the screen

-Create standard python's unittest[1]_ and hook Morelia in it:
+Create standard python's unittest [1]_ and hook Morelia into it:

 .. code-block:: python